makotoy/makospell/README.md

 You then need to download dictionary files.

-Then create config file for Aspell at `~/.aspell.conf`.
+Then create config file `~/.aspell.conf` for Aspell.
-Here is the sample:
+Here is an sample:

     lang en_US
     dict-dir /Library/Application Support/cocoAspell/aspell6-en-6.0-0